pianissimo-php/pianissimo/Pianissimo/Component/DependencyInjection/README.md

 ````

 The Builder class builds all definitions and autowires all definitions of which the autowiring is enabled.
-When all the definitions have been built, the definitions are initialized as services, and will be available in the container.

 ## Compiler passes
 You can add compiler passes to the container, these are processed after all definitions have been built.